-The City of McAllen did not receive Emergency Solutions Grant (ESG) funds for FY 2020 -2020.
+The City of McAllen will receive Emergency Solutions Grant (ESG) funds for FY 2021 -2022.
 ESG funds are the primary mechanism to provide services for homeless individuals and families as well as prevent homelessness.
-As previously mentioned, the sole ESG recipient in the area is Hidalgo County - Urban County Program.
-However, Community Development Block Grant (CDBG) funds will be used to assist homeless individuals and families and prevent households from becoming homeless.
+In addition, Community Development Block Grant (CDBG) funds will be used to assist homeless individuals and families and prevent households from becoming homeless.
 Services to benefit persons with special needs also utilize CDBG program funds.